There’s really only one question to ask yourself when deciding if an LLC is right for your skin care business:

 PRETEND YOU ARE A POSTPARTUM SKIN CARE MAKER…

-A new mom uses your nipple butter during her first weeks of nursing.
+A new mom uses your nursing balm during her first weeks of postpartum.
 She discovers that her infant has an allergy to coconut oil and is certain that your product is to blame.

 WHAT WOULD HAPPEN?

-What kind of assets do you have that are at risk if they decide to file a claim and win?
+What kind of assets do you have that are at risk if these individuals decide to file a claim and win?